Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Even when feeding on a feeder, there is competition among the birds!

-In fact, the larger birds tend to “bully” the smaller birds away from the feeder.
-As a result, some smaller birds may leave to find natural food sources somewhere else.
+In fact, the larger birds tend to “bully” the smaller ones away from the feeder.
+As a result, some smaller ones may leave to find natural food sources somewhere else.

-What you can do to prevent this is to have specific feeders that won’t allow the bigger backyard birds to dominate.
+What you can do to prevent this is to have specific feeders that won’t allow the bigger backyard ones to dominate.

 You can refer to point number 15 and 16 for more information!